Safe & Secure International Transfers (Defend Against Fraud)

 In this guide, I'll explain the three major factors that put your money at risk and the steps you need to take in order to make secure international money transfers.

-In addition to analysing the latest UK payment and fraud regulations (updated as recently as October 2024), we’ll explore real case studies where consumers have lost money to fraud or when payment providers have gone bust, helping you understand the safest ways to send money online.
+Alongside a review of the latest UK payment and fraud regulations (updated as recently as October 2024), we’ll explore real-life case studies where consumers have lost money to fraud or when payment providers have gone bust, helping you understand the safest ways to send money online.

 1. Use regulated money transfer providers (and understand what the regulation means for money transfer safety)